 Thermae Bath Spa, Modern wellness center in Bath, England

-The site reopened in 2006 after extensive redevelopment, marking the return of public access to Britain's only natural thermal springs after a 30-year closure.
+The site reopened in 2006 after extensive redevelopment, restoring public access to Britain's only natural thermal springs following a 30-year closure.
+The location has been valued for its mineral springs since ancient times, when Roman and Celtic populations first recognized their therapeutic benefits.

 Location: Bath and North East Somerset